jesseVast/vasttams/README.md

 - **Time-Series Analytics**: Optimized for media flow segments with time ranges
 - **RESTful API**: Complete CRUD operations for sources, flows, segments, and objects
 - **Analytics Endpoints**: Built-in analytics for flow usage, storage patterns, and time analysis
+- **Modular Architecture**: Clean separation of concerns with dedicated routers for each domain
 - **Webhook Support**: Event-driven notifications for media operations
 - **Docker Support**: Containerized deployment with Docker and docker-compose
 - **Kubernetes Ready**: Complete K8s manifests for production deployment